EddieHubCommunity/EventCalendar/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/EddieHubCommunity/EventCalendar)
 # Community event calendar

-The goal of this project is to list all our awesome community virtual events like TwitterSpaces, Live Streams in one place so we do not miss any and also do not have clashes!
+The goal of this project is to list all our awesome community virtual events like TwitterSpaces, Live Streams all in one place so we do not miss any events and also do not have clashes!

 ![screenshot](https://user-images.githubusercontent.com/624760/140585091-e114d767-895e-45ba-9a37-58ad4a192374.png)